Agile-Labs-Tech/agilelabs-isms-policy/02 RMF DRAFT/README.md

 1. This document is valid as of the date stated on the cover of this document.
 2. The owner of this document is SA; who shall check and, if necessary, update the document at least once a year, before the regular review of existing risk assessment.
-3. SAmay appoint a deputy to carry out the updating of the documents.
+3. SA may appoint a deputy to carry out the updating of the documents.
 4. When evaluating the effectiveness and adequacy of this document, the following criteria need to be considered:

     1. the number of incidents which occurred, but were not included in risk assessment